Celtic Kings: Rage of War: Gameplay

 There are hero units in the game, which are considerably more powerful than normal units.
 Heroes can attach units to themselves, giving them the ability to march in formation.
 The hero's experience is shared between the units under his/her command, making them stronger.
 Heroes can also recover artifacts from various temples located throughout the map, giving them special, albeit limited abilities such as healing friendly units and increased prowess in battle.

 Reception

 Celtic Kings became a hit in Spain, with sales above 100,000 units in the region by 2003.
 By 2006, it sold over 1 million copies in Spain, Italy and Latin America alone.

 The game was well received by critics.
 IGN gave the game a rating of 8.2/10, GameSpot gave it a rating of 8.4/10, while Gamespy rated the game a 4.5/5.
 Gone Gold gave the game a score of 87/100, and Games Domain gave 4.5/5.
 The game was praised for its success in mixing the elements of RTS and RPG.
 Some criticisms include the somewhat overblown soundtrack and the voice acting.

-ELiTeD scored the game 85 of 100, and it said "I found Celtic Kings to be one of the easiest and more fun strategy games that I have played in quite awhile."
-ActionTrip scored it 83 of 100.
+ELiTeD scored the game 85 of 100, while ActionTrip scored it 83 of 100.